 This is a sweet, fluffy blueberry cornbread that my family loves.
 It’s heavenly served with honey and butter.
 I love baking it in a cast iron skillet because of the delicious crust that forms from the steady high heat conducted with cast iron.
 If you don’t have a cast iron skillet, you can use an 8-inch round cake pan instead.
 To find the 8-inch cast iron skillet I used, click here.

 The texture of this cornbread is more like a quick bread than a cake and my family has always called it cornbread.
 When I posted this recipe previously, I called it a skillet cornmeal cake because I was trying to shy away from the cornbread police who inevitably show up when I post sweet cornbread recipes.
-This group of enforcers of non existent cornbread laws no longer intimidates me because I’ve done my cornbread research.
-There are many different regions who make cornbread in many different ways.
+These enforcers of non existent cornbread laws no longer intimidate me because I’ve done my cornbread research.
+There are different regions who make cornbread in many different ways.
 Various groups of people in the United States argue over whether or not cornbread should contain sugar.
 Historically, some people had to add sugar to cornbread because of the lower quality cornmeal they had access to.
 But the first cornbread was made long before that in ancient Mexico.
 People then and now use the ingredients available to them to create food that tastes good to them.
 So by any name, it’s all good.